• Skip to primary navigation

 Calories:467kcal

-This delightful quinoa salad is packed full of nutrients, and protein and offers a bright lemony vinaigrette finish.
+This delightful quinoa salad is hearty and flavorful thanks in part to quinoa, smoky eggplant and briny olives.
+A bright lemony vinaigrette ties all the flavors together.
 Take on a picnic, to a potluck or enjoy for lunch or a snack.
-It's hearty, satisfying and healthy!
+It's hearty, and satisfying!

 Ingredients